 All students have the right to access the Italian National Health Service (SSN), even though it is possible to choose among different options of health insurance.
 Please check the options listed below and choose the one that fits you best according to your nationality and needs.
 In case you are in an emergency situation you can dial 118 to call an ambulance or directly go to the Pronto Soccorso (Emergency room) of the closest hospital.

 Registering with the SSN is warmly suggested, because it entitles you to the same treatment as Italian citizens.
 This includes: choice of a general practitioner, who can visit you free of charge, and who will refer you to specialists (dentists, orthopedics, etc.); admission to public or certified private hospitals free of charge; doctor on duty-continuous assistance service (guardia medica) free of charge; lower fees for tests (blood tests, radiological tests, etc.); medical fees exemption for chronic diseases.

 - Do you have a European Health Insurance Card?

 You can directly access the Italian National Health Service (SSN) without paying any subscription only for the first three months.
-If you are staying in Italy for more than 3 months the European Health insurance card entitles you to benefit of medically necessary health treatments but for a complete health coverage you should obtain the S1 form (see below).
+If you are staying in Italy for more than 3 months the European Health insurance card entitles you to benefit of medically necessary health treatments but for a complete health coverage you should obtain the S1 form in your country (see below).
 To find the general practitioner closest to your home, please follow the indication reported in this video.

 More info about the European Health Insurance Card.

 - Did you obtain an S1 form in your home country, before departure?

 You can register with the SSN free of charge visiting one of the ATS (local health offices).
 If you are living in Milano city or province you can refer to one of the following offices: select “assistenza sanitaria”, then “assistenza sanitaria stranieri”; click on the office closest to your address and check the opening time.